Nvidia Backend Process: What It Is and How to Stop It

 How many Nvidia processes should be running in Task Manager?

-With just the driver installed, you’ll see one or two.
-NVDisplay.Container.exe is the main one you’ll always find in Task Manager, and NVIDIA LocalSystem Container sometimes appears alongside it depending on your configuration.
-Installing GeForce Experience or the Nvidia App adds four to six extra processes including nvbackend.exe, NVIDIA Share, NVIDIA Web Helper, and the streamer service.
+With just the driver installed, you see one or two.
+NVDisplay.Container.exe is the main one, and NVIDIA LocalSystem Container sometimes appears alongside it depending on your driver version.
+Installing GeForce Experience or the Nvidia App adds four to six extra processes, including nvbackend.exe, NVIDIA Share, NVIDIA Web Helper, and the streamer service.

 Does the Nvidia App have the same background processes as GeForce Experience?